moranyanuka/icc_code/README.md

 For now, we release the *ICC* model on huggingFace [here](https://huggingface.co/moranyanuka/icc).

-# Running the ICC model with Huggingface 🤗
+# Running the ICC model with HuggingFace 🤗
 *ICC* model can be run with a few lines of code using HuggingFace:
 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification